-- Parents will be contacted and notified when suspension is made.
-The reason for suspension will be discussed with the parent. - The suspension will be entered into SIS and the Online Incident Notification System. - The student will be provided with learning activities to complete where the period is for 3 or more consecutive days, or totals more than 5 days in the school year. - The Principal will notify parents or caregivers of the need for a re-entry meeting with the student and themselves to ensure that their behaviour is appropriate upon their return to school in order for their Good Standing to be reinstated.
+- Parents will be contacted and notified when a suspension occurs.
+The reason for suspension will be discussed with the parent. - The suspension will be entered into SIS and the Online Incident Notification System. - The Principal will notify parents or guardians of the need for a re-entry meeting with the student and themselves to ensure that their behaviour is appropriate upon their return to school in order for their Good Standing to be reinstated.

-PHYSICAL RESTRAINT
+PHYSICAL RESTRAINT: